Alfresco/alfresco-ng2-components/docs/translation.service.md

 ...
 ```

-You can register as many entries as you would like.
+You can register as many entries as you like.

 ### Switching languages